danieldkim/active-columns/README.md

 <code>save()</code>, after the event listeners hash.
 This is useful when you
 only want to update a small number of columns for a fixed-column-name object.

-#### {object}.destroy( event\_listeners )
+#### {object}.destroy( callback )

 Destroys {object}.
 Note: this only removes the columns represented in this {object} from Cassandra.
 To completely remove *all* columns of a row object from Cassandra use <code>{column family}.remove()</code>

-## Callbacks
+## Column Family Callbacks

-Since Cassandra data models tend to be highly denormalized, with cached copies of data stored in various places, and since "indices" are decoupled from the data they are indexing and must be updated manually when the source data changes, it would be handy to set up some code to automatically execute whenever you save or destroy an object.
+Since Cassandra data models tend to be highly denormalized, with cached copies of data stored in various places, and since "indices" are decoupled from the data they are indexing and must be updated manually when the source data changes, it would be handy to set up some code to automatically execute whenever you save or destroy an object within a given column family.
 Active Columns allows you to configure various kinds of callbacks to be executed when objects are initialized, saved, found, and destroyed.

 ### Sequence chaining

+For each kind of column family callback event, a sequence (array) of functions can be specified.
+These functions will be passed another callback function, call it <code>finished</code>, to be called when it is done doing its thing.
+The
+<code>finished</code> function will accept an error object as its first
+argument.

+The <code>finished</code> function will always be the last argument to the column family callback.
+Some column family callbacks will also be passed a
+<code>previous_version</code> object as the first argument.

-For each kind of callback event, a sequence (array) of functions can be specified.
-Though the functions are asynchronous, and should emit "success" and "error" events, the execution of the functions for a given callback event on a given object will be *chained* and executed in order.
-If any callback in a sequence emits an "error" event, the chain will be halted.
+The execution of the functions for a given callback event on a given object will be *chained* and executed in order.
+If any callback passes an error object on to the <code>finished</code> function the chain will be halted.

 ### Configuration

-Callbacks are configured on the column family, in the
+Column family callbacks are configured on the column family, in the
 <code>callbacks</code> property of the column family.
 Thus, they can be
 configured like so: